CloudLabs-MOC/AI-102-AIEngineer/Instructions/17-image-classification.md

     - Namespaces from the package you installed are imported

-    - The **Main** function retrieves the configuration settings, and uses the key and endpoint to create an authenticated **CustomVisionPredictionClient**.
+    - The **Main** function retrieves the configuration settings and uses the key and endpoint to create an authenticated **CustomVisionPredictionClient**.

     - The prediction client object is used to predict a class for each image in the **test-images** folder, specifying the project ID and model name for each request.
 Each prediction includes a probability for each possible class, and only predicted tags with a probability greater than 50% are displayed.